dholab/IPD-ref-generator/README.md

 ## Overview

 This workflow pulls the latest allele and protein sequences from [IPD](https://www.ebi.ac.uk/ipd/) for the MHC and KIR regions.
 It also prepares a series of species-specific reference databases.
 These databases will contain sequences that are more than 100 base pairs long for Rhesus macaque (_Macaca mulatta_, a.k.a.
 Mamu), Cynomolgus macaque (_Macaca fascicularis_ a.k.a.
 Mafa), and Southern pig-tailed macaque (_Macaca nemestrina_, a.k.a.
-Mame), as well as for all non-human primates included in IPD.
+Mane), as well as for all non-human primates included in IPD.
 At minimum, this workflow should be run once after each IPD release of new MHC reference alleles.

 The workflow also prepares context-specific reference databases for use with data generated at [AVRL](https://dholk.primate.wisc.edu/project/home/begin.view?):